Sweet & Spicy Glazed Chicken & Rice

 1. Preheat oven to 450 degrees and line a baking dish with foil.
 Place the chicken thighs in the dish, drizzle with 1 1/2 tablespoons of oil or melted butter and season generously with salt and pepper.

 2. Mince your aromatics such as garlic, scallions and ginger, if using.
 In a small sauce pan over medium heat, prepare the glaze by adding 1 tablespoon of oil and the minced aromatics.
 Heat until fragrant, about 2 minutes.

 3. Add your sweet element and spicy element to the pan.
 For my recipe pictured above, I used Frank's Red Hot and maple syrup.
 Whisk in to combine and heated through about 2 minutes.

 4. Pour half of the glaze over the chicken thighs, and return the remaining half to the heat, cook until thickened and reduced by half.
 Place the baking dish with the chicken into the oven.

-5. For the rice: DO NOT skip this step: Rinse 1 cup of rice under cold water in a strainer basket or bowl.
+5. For the rice: DO NOT skip this step: Rinse 1 cup of white rice under cold water in a strainer basket or bowl.